2D Genus Topology of 21-cm Differential Brightness Temperature During Cosmic Reionization

 and the transverse angle

-where $\nu_0 \equiv 1420 \MHz$ is the rest frame frequency of the line, $\fn{D_A}{z}$ is the angular diameter distance, $L_\mathrm{box}$ is the comoving length of our simulation box, $c$ is the speed of light and $H_0 \equiv 100\,h \kmsMpc$ is the Hubble parameter at present.
-The numerator in the last parenthesis in equation (\ref{eq:theta_box}) is a fitting formula for the line-of-sight comoving distance $r(z)$ in units of Mpc, under the cosmological parameters used in this paper.
+where $\nu_0 \equiv 1420 \MHz$ is the rest frame frequency of the line, $\fn{D_A}{z}$ the angular diameter distance, $L_{\rm box}$ the comoving length of our simulation box, $c$ the speed of light and $H_0 \equiv 100\,h \kmsMpc$ the Hubble parameter at $z=0$.
+The numerator in the last parenthesis in Equation~(\ref{eq:theta_box}) is a fitting formula for the line-of-sight comoving distance $r(z)$ in units of Mpc, under the cosmological parameters used in this paper.

-We first calculate bare differential brightness temperature on our computational grid by using Equation~(\ref{eq:dtb}).
+We first calculate the bare differential brightness temperature on our computational grid by using Equation~(\ref{eq:dtb}).
 We then integrated them over frequency with chosen $\Delta \nu$'s.
 We also consider the Doppler shift due to peculiar velocity.
 Along the line-of-sight (LOS), the frequency-averaged $\dtb$ then becomes